 Either way, our relationship with that person has been destroyed.

 Discouragement is very common with the pressure from social media.
-Once a person keeps trying hard to achieve something and sees someone on social media seemingly getting the same results or even more with little effort, discouragement night set in.
+Once a person keeps trying hard to achieve something and sees someone on social media seemingly getting the same results or even more with little effort, discouragement might set in.

 This becomes especially true because we only see successes on social media and we tend to think that failure or much effort is exclusive to us.